Product

 What Is the Cost of PPC Bing Campaign?

 The average CPC across all industries on Bing is $1.54, which is approximately 33% lower than on Google Ads.
-This lower cost is largely due to Bing’s less competitive ad auction environment, which provides a cost-effective platform for advertisers, especially in high-cost industries like e.g. legal services.
-The average cost per acquisition (CPA) on Bing stands at $41.44, about 30% lower than Google Ads, making it an attractive option for businesses seeking efficient conversions.
+This lower cost is largely due to Bing’s less competitive ad auction environment, which provides a cost-effective platform for advertisers, especially in high-cost industries, such as legal services.
+The average cost per acquisition (CPA) on Bing stands at $41.44, about 30% lower than Google Ads, but advertisers should compare this benchmark with their own industry, sales cycle, and lead quality before treating Bing as a cheaper acquisition channel.

 When planning your budget, consider the following factors that can significantly influence your overall PPC costs: